-I usually use the basic strings and oboe sounds just for designing the melodies and after I come up with something decent, I start to test how the melodies work with different kind of instruments and sounds.
+I usually use the basic strings and oboe sounds just for designing the melody, and after I come up with something decent, I start to test how the melody works with different kinds of instruments and sounds.

-Why I like this method?
-Because now that I have the chorus in place – and that’s usually the backbone of a song – I have a clue what kind of melodics the intro and verses should have.
+Because now that I have the chorus in place – and that’s usually the backbone of a song – I have a clue as to what kind of melodics the intro and verses should have.

-ALWAYS listen the song as in WHOLE
+1. ALWAYS listen to the song as in WHOLE

-Word About Verses
+2. Word About Verses

-I try to keep the verse simple (simpler melodies) and go with less sounds (fewer drums sounds for example) than the chorus so that chorus really makes an impact to the listener.
-So in verse I just try to build the tension towards the chorus.
+I try to keep the verse simple (melodically) and go with fewer sounds (less drums sounds for example) than the chorus so that chorus makes an impact on the listener.
+Mainly, I’m trying to build tension towards the chorus.

-Intro is good for letting the listeners know what’s ahead.
+The intro is good for letting the listeners know what’s ahead.
 I usually use a “mini-chorus” here which could be something simple like an instrument playing the chorus melody.

 All In All

-This is just one of the methods I use to start making a song.
-Another one I use a lot is that I create a drum groove, start to play bassline on top of it with my MIDI keyboard, compose the melodies and then maybe chords.
-OR one method is that I just start building a song from the intro, without a clue what the chorus is going to be and keep adding elements as I move on and usually I come up with some nice ideas for the chorus at some point.
+OR another method (last one I promise) is I’ll start building a song from the intro, without a clue of what the chorus is going to be and keep adding elements as I move on.
+Usually, I come up with some nice ideas for the chorus as the song starts to develop.